Skip to Content

 Some registered user submits a feature request (e.g. via eMail, via our issue tracking system, etc), similar to any of those (don't worry if right now you don't understand all the details and/or technical terms used in the requests):

-• Enhance this solution so that library type ADM is NOT a sacred library type anymore for this (already great!) solution to work.
+• Enhance Verify and allocate promo, baseline and prod DSNs in appl admin so that library type ADM is NOT a sacred library type anymore for this (already great!) solution to work.

 Discuss the feature